farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 >
 > Use this to heal and recuperate.
 >
-> - Once per session, if the fiction allows it, clear 1 segment from your `stress clock`.
+> - Once per session, if the fiction allows it, clear 1 segment from your `stress clock` and update your `condition`.

 # Fortune Roll| Mechanics